 - Participate in negotiating the training plan for the apprenticeship or traineeship.

 - Obey all workplace health and safety (including dress and equipment) and code of conduct workplace rules.

 - Undertake the training and assessment required under the training plan.

 - Pay student contribution fees to their training organisation (the employer may pay these on the apprentice or trainee's behalf).

 - Keep the training record and produce it to the employer, training organisation and/or the Department of Employment, Small Business and Training when requested.

 - Do not terminate the apprenticeship or traineeship before completion unless the apprentice or trainee and their employer mutually agree to cancel the training contract and notify the AASN provider or the department accordingly by signed notice.

 - If it appears all required training and assessment will not be completed before the nominal completion date, talk to the employer and training organisation about applying to extend the training contract.

-- Talk to the school about how the training and employment will impact on the student's school timetable.
+- Talk to the school about how the training and employment will impact on the school timetable.

 - If the school-based apprenticeship or traineeship is in the electrotechnology industry, ensure the required criteria have been met as outlined on the